uma-dev/GCP-course/notes.md

 - You first need to create an instance in order to use the service

 ### Cloud Datastore and Firestore
+You can import/export data from:
+- Console
+- Rest API
+- gcloud

 #### Datastore